Effect of Synaptic Heterogeneity on Neuronal Coordination: Discussion

 In addition to network connectivity, external inputs can be correlated and heterogeneous and thereby cause heterogeneity in covariances of local circuits.
 Previous works have shown that external inputs can have a strong impact on local covariances, especially in the limit of infinite network size \citep{Renart10_587,Rosenbaum14,Rosenbaum16_107,Baker19_052414}.
-For biologically realistic network sizes of local circuits, the predominant contribution to covariances instead is typically generated intrinsically \citep{Helias14,Dahmen19_13051} and thereby explainable with the presented methods.
-Nevertheless, more research is required to decipher the precise interplay between intrinsic heterogeneity and external inputs to arrive at a complete picture for the mechanistic origin of heterogeneous covariance structures in local circuits.
+For biologically realistic network sizes of local circuits, intrinsically generated covariances via local recurrent activity reverberations, however, make up a substantial contribution to cross-neuronal coordination \citep{Helias14,Dahmen19_13051}.
+This contribution is explainable with the here-presented methods.
+In general, more research is required to decipher the precise interplay between intrinsic heterogeneity and external inputs to arrive at a complete picture for the mechanistic origin of heterogeneous covariance structures in local circuits.

-Many previous studies have linked connectivity and dynamics on an average level, taking into account particular connection pathways between neural populations \citep{vanAlbada22_201}, clustering \citep{LitwinKumar12_1498,Brinkman22} or the spatial dependence of connections \citep{Bressloff12,Zeraati23_1858,Shi23_013005}.
-In contrast we here focus on heterogeneity as a key feature of neural network connectivity and show that it yields a wealth of complex coordination patterns that are progressively becoming experimentally accessible via recent advances in measurement techniques \citep{Campagnola2022_eabj5861}.
-Our theoretical framework to systematically incorporate structural heterogeneity and predict dynamical heterogeneity in biologically plausible neural network models enables the use of this experimental knowledge about neural systems.{} Our work thus opens new avenues for the interpretation of data on network structure and dynamics and proposes a change of focus from population-averaged observables to higher-order statistics that uncover the central role of heterogeneity in biological networks.
+Many previous studies have linked connectivity and dynamics on an average level, taking into account particular connection pathways between neural populations \citep{vanAlbada22_201}, clustering \citep{LitwinKumar12_1498,Brinkman22}, or the spatial dependence of connections \citep{Bressloff12,Zeraati23_1858,Shi23_013005}.
+In contrast, we here focus on heterogeneity as a key feature of neural network connectivity and show that it yields a wealth of complex coordination patterns that are progressively becoming experimentally accessible via recent advances in measurement techniques \citep{Campagnola2022_eabj5861}.
+Our theoretical framework to systematically incorporate structural heterogeneity and predict dynamical heterogeneity in biologically plausible neural network models enables the use of this experimental knowledge about neural systems.
+Likewise, the current framework can be used for the inverse problem of inferring network properties from measured covariances, as we demonstrated in Ref. \citep{Dahmen19_13051} for the spectral radius in homogeneous random networks (see Appendix \prettyref{appendix:Inference-of-connectivity} for an extension to E-I networks) and in Ref. \citep{dahmen22_e68422} for long-range, multisynaptic interactions in networks with spatially organized connectivity.
+Our work thus opens new avenues for the interpretation of data on network structure and dynamics and proposes a change of focus from population-averaged observables to higher-order statistics that uncover the central role of heterogeneity in biological networks.

+All code and data to reproduce the simulations and figures of this study are publicly available under the Ref. \citep{Layer24_zenodo}.